beauwilliams/MSA-AUS-2020-FlaskWebsite/docs/md/docs/WebIO.md

 ### Python has its own defined interface known as WSGI - "Web Server Gateway Interface"

-### Flask is built upon the WSGI - Defined by PEP \#3333 'Python Enhancement Proposal'
+### Flask is built upon the WSGI Specification - Defined by PEP \#3333 'Python Enhancement Proposal'

 ### It is considered a microservice framework designed to assist us in rapid application development